 Trayon White, Sr. is a Washington D.C. native and proud honors graduate of Ballou Senior High School.
 Mr. White is a proud father, community advocate, and humanitarian.
 Mr. White furthered his education at University of Maryland Eastern Shore, where he earned a bachelor’s degree in Business Administration.

 Over the years, Mr. White has founded many community programs and non-profit organizations.
-Bold Brothas for Christ, which Mr. White founded as an undergraduate student, provided spiritual support to young men in college; Helping Inner City Kids Succeed, Inc. (HICKS Inc.) is an organization that Mr. White created in 2007 and provides youth engagement and prevention activities for youth in Ward 8; Manpower DC was created in 2015 and serves as an organization that provides leadership training to young men in Ward 8.
+Bold Brothas for Christ, which Mr. White founded as an undergraduate student, provided spiritual support to young men in college; Helping Inner City Kids Succeed, Inc. (HICKS Inc.) is an organization that Mr. White created in 2007 and provides youth engagement and prevention activities for youth in Ward 8.
 Additionally, Mr. White continues to support and advise a number of programs and activities that focus on employability, character development, work ethic, life skill development, civic engagement, spiritual development, and critical thinking.

 Mr. White used his athletic prowess by serving as a coach for the No. 11 little league football team for the Boys & Girls Club.
 He also joined the East of the River Clergy Police Community Partnership and served as an Outreach Worker.
 Mr. White served as a supervisor in the Roving Leaders program, a program of the Department of Recreations, and worked with some of the mostchallenging youth in Washington DC.
 Most recently, he has also worked in the Office of the Attorney General and served as a Community Development Specialist.
 Through his community engagement work, Mr. White has impacted the lives of over 1,000 youth and families.